Planning Around 10-Year Withdrawal Requirements from Inherited IRAs by Jeffrey M. Mutnik, CPA/PFS

 Divide IRA Assets Strategically Among Several Beneficiaries

-Rather than leaving all your IRA assets to one or two beneficiaries who risk exposure to the 10-year withdrawal rules (and a potentially higher tax bracket), consider divvying up your savings among a larger group of beneficiaries.
-This will enable you to share your wealth and leave behind the legacy you intend, potentially without saddling your heirs with substantial tax bills.
+Rather than leaving all your IRA assets to one or two beneficiaries and exposing them to the risks of the 10-year withdrawal rules (and a potentially higher tax bracket), consider divvying up your savings among a larger group of beneficiaries.
+This will enable you to share your wealth and leave behind the legacy you intended without exposing your heirs to substantial tax bills.

 Donate IRA Assets to Charity

 Naming a charity as the beneficiary of your IRA or creating a charitable remainder trust (CRT) or charitable lead trust (CLT) to receive your accumulating retirement savings after your passing generally escapes the stretch IRA limitations and related tax liabilities on your heirs.
 In fact, with a CRT, you can name your heirs as beneficiaries to receive distributions from the trust.
 Moreover, you do not need to wait until your death to be charitable with an IRA.
-Under U.S. tax laws, you may donate your annual RMDs to a qualified charity after you reach age 72, thereby reducing the size of your taxable estate and the tax liabilities passed to beneficiaries who inherit your IRA account.
+Under U.S. tax laws, you may donate your annual RMDs up to $100,000 annually to a qualified charity after you reach age 72, thereby reducing the size of your taxable estate and the tax liabilities passed to beneficiaries who inherit your IRA account.
+Note that each spouse can use this benefit, allowing up to $200,000 to go directly to charity without having to report the distribution as income.

 Buy a Cash-Value Life Insurance Policy